HM Excise: 17th century

-From 1662 Excise revenue was farmed on and off (i.e. leased to speculators in return for an annual rent) until a Board Commissioners of Excise was established on a permanent footing in 1683.
-In addition to excise revenue, the Board and its officers were required to collect hearth money until the latter was abolished in 1689.
+From 1662 excise revenue was farmed on and off (i.e. leased to speculators in return for an annual rent) until a Board of Commissioners of Excise was established on a permanent footing in 1683.
+In addition to excise revenue, the board and its officers were required to collect hearth money until the latter was abolished in 1689.

 Following the Glorious Revolution of 1688, with the English Army expanding and fighting multiple campaigns, levels of duty were increased and new duties were raised: beer duty was doubled and over the next twenty-five years such diverse commodities as salt, glass, malt, candles, hops, leather, windows, wire, soap, paper and starch all became subject to excise duty.
 The distribution of Excise officers around the country meant that they were sometimes called upon to act for other branches of government; for example in 1693 they were called upon to provide annual statistics on inns and taverns to the Secretary at War (for the billeting of soldiers and the stabling of horses).

 18th century

 Slide rule scales from The royal gauger; or, gauging made perfectly easy, as it is actually practised by the officers of His Majesty's revenue of excise (compiled by Charles Leadbetter, 1750).

-After the Act of Union 1707 a separate Excise Board was established for Scotland.
+After the Act of Union 1707 a separate Excise Board was established for Scotland by letters patent.
 When malt duty was imposed there in 1725 it caused widespread outcry and opposition.

 The Excise was now seen as an efficient and effective means of raising revenue and Robert Walpole (as Chancellor of the Exchequer and de facto Prime Minister) sought to make the most of it.
 Seven years later he began to explore the possibility of using the Excise to counter problems of fraud and smuggling related to imported goods – particularly wine and tobacco – within the remit of HM Customs.
-When he presented his proposals to Parliament in 1733 it prompted a full-blown 'Excise Crisis': there was public frenzy, fuelled by fears that the Bill marked the first stage of a General Excise being imposed on all manner of domestic goods and other articles.
-When the Bill was withdrawn there were widespread celebrations.
+When he presented his proposals to Parliament in 1733 it prompted a full-blown 'Excise Crisis': there was public frenzy, fuelled by fears that the bill marked the first stage of a General Excise being imposed on all manner of domestic goods and other articles.
+When the bill was withdrawn there were widespread celebrations.

 A 1790 Gillray cartoon: John-Bull, baited by the dogs of excise, depicting William Pitt urging on a pack of parliamentary hounds from the Excise Office.